 Futures are a different animal.
 Futures and options on futures are mark-to-market each day based on the settlement price, or in other words, they are Section 1256 Contracts.
 Consequently, any open futures position (outright or options on futures) held from the last trading day of the year in December into the first trading day of the year in January will be marked at the settlement price of the last trading day.
-That means if you hold an outright future or option on futures position into the new year then the gain or loss will be counted on the calendar year the futures position was open, despite not being closed.
+That means if you hold an outright future or option on futures position into the new year, then the gain or loss will be counted on the calendar year the futures position was open, despite not being closed.

-Let’s do an example with an /ES contract
+Let’s do an example with an /ES contract:

 - Dec.
-31, 2018: Buy to open 1 /ES contract @ 2500
+31, 2020: Buy to open 1 /ES contract @ 3500

-- End of day: /ES settles at 2505
+- End of day: /ES marks-to-market at 3505

-- Since it settled 5 points above your basis (2505-2500), you will be assessed $250 ($50/point x 5 points = $250) in gains for 2018 since futures are marked-to-market, despite anticipating to close in 2019.
+- Since /ES marked 5 points above your basis (3505-3500), you will be assessed $250 ($50/point x 5 points = $250) in gains for 2020 due to mark-to-market, despite anticipating to close in 2021.

 To learn more about Section 1256 Contracts, please click here.